 At present Golder consider that the potential for vertical migration of LAB and blended mineral oil through the Till to be low.
-Two boreholes in close proximity to the Site suggest the Till thickness is between 12 m and 20 m at the leak location.
-Considering the thickness of less permeable material above the bedrock (Till) and due to the leak duration and volume, the bedrock groundwater is considered to be at a low risk.

-Shallow groundwater, likely perched or associated with the River Liffey/Dublin Harbour, was noted in the Marine Sediment, which is above the Till and therefore not protected by a less permeable deposit.
-Migration of the cable fluid into the perched/shallow groundwater in the Marine Sediment could occur; therefore, as mineral oil is classified as hazardous in groundwater, the known leak volume and duration, and the unknown rate of potential natural degradation that may have occurred since 2003, the risk to shallow groundwater is considered a moderate/low risk.
+Two boreholes in close proximity to the Site suggest the Till thickness is between 12 m and 20 m at this location.
+Given this thickness of relatively impermeable material and the relatively low volume of the leak (390 L), the bedrock groundwater is considered to be at a low risk.
+Shallow groundwater, likely perched or associated with the nearby River Liffey/Dublin Harbour, was noted in the marine sediment, which is not protected from migration of LNAPL/dissolved phase LAB and mineral oil by the Till.
+However, given the relatively low volume of the leak and the nature of the shallow groundwater (perched and/or associated with the River Liffey) this is considered a low risk.
+The nearest surface water body, the River Liffey/Dublin Harbour, located 200 m north of Site is also considered to be at low risk, considering the low volume of the leak.
+If any cable fluid migrated to the quay wall and entered the River Liffey, the huge dilution capacity of this tidal section of the Liffey Estuary would likely make detection impossible.

-Given the industrial nature of the Site and surrounds, there is a very low vapour risk to residential receptors from a human health perspective, and no viable pathway for plant uptake in residential houses.
+Given the industrial nature of the Site and surrounds, there are no residential receptors that could be potentially exposed to the cable fluid loss.

-GOLDER - 19

 The availability of lateral preferential pathways along ducting routes is most likely to be the primary migration pathway for this Site due to the presence of industrial properties within close proximity of the indicative leak location.
+However, the low volume of the leak means that it is unlikely to have migrated a significant distance from the indicated leak location and given the time since the loss occurred has had significant time to degrade in the subsurface.